aalbrightpdx/quickrepo-setup/README.md

 Make sure you manually upload your public SSH key to GitHub under Settings > SSH and GPG keys.

+## ✨ Recommended Next Step: Use GitHelper

+After you configure a repository with repo-setup, you can use githelper for regular day-to-day commits and pushes.

+GitHelper is a simple CLI tool that:

+    Shows which repo you are about to update

+    Lets you review git status

+    Guides you through adding, committing, and pushing safely

+    Helps prevent mistakes like committing to the wrong repo

+Install GitHelper just like QuickRepo-Setup for best results!

 ## License

 MIT License